 For COM+ (i.e. with IIS) users click here.

-One very important note is that ConvertITP.EXE is both an executable application AND an ActiveX component.
-That is, the file, ConvertITP.EXE, can be ran as a stand alone application, and, can be referenced as a component within your development environment.
+One very important note is that the file, ConvertITP.EXE, is both an executable application AND an ActiveX component.
+Again, the file ConvertITP.EXE, can be ran as a stand alone executable as well as be referenced as a component within your development environment.
 There is only one installation for 'Convert Image to PDF'.
 ConvertITP.exe is installed in the Program Files folder of your operating system.

-component.
-Here is some sample code illustrating its usage:
+Here is some sample VB code illustrating its usage:

 ' Convert TestImage.BMP to Output.PDF, specify bitmap input by using /F0.

 ' Example of specifying a 'Conversion Job File'

 Sub objConvertApp_OnError(lErrorNumber As Long, sErrorString As String)

 Call MsgBox("Error " & CStr(lErrorNumber) & " occurred. [" & sErrorString & "]")

 ' -1 = Shareware expired

 ' -2 = Command line string empty or invalid

 ' -3 = Missing required command line argument(s)